halogen487/misc/README.md

 # misc

-Assorted, mostly impractical code from learning Python, HTML/CSS, Javascript, and a bit of Haskell
+Assorted, mostly impractical code from learning Python, HTML/CSS, Javascript, and a couple shell scripts.

 - `testserver` is a basic node.js web server
 - `blog` renders text files with a templating engine